 On top of the lifestyle changes, it is important to seek advice from your general practitioner, as well as other health care professionals.
 It may be necessary to see a neurologist to rule out other conditions.
-Furthermore, visits to a headache specialist will enable you to achieve a medication-free approach to treatment, as well as significantly reducing your headache duration, intensity and frequency!
+Furthermore, visits to a headache expert will enable you to achieve a medication-free approach to treatment, as well as significantly reduce your headache duration, intensity, and frequency!

 Watch the video below to hear our director clinician, Bertrand Doeuk explain all things Chronic Daily Headaches, especially more about the causes and treatment options.

 If you are a sufferer of headaches or migraines, contact us today!
 Let us help you be headache or migraine-free!